A State of Trance: Background and growth

-On 1 June 2001 (a Friday), Episode 001 was broadcast through ID&T Radio, and it continued to be broadcast weekly.
-In the first three episodes, the show was called Into Trance.
-From Episode 004 onwards, it was called A State Of Trance.
+On 1 June 2001 (a Friday), Episode 1 was broadcast through ID&T Radio, and continued to be broadcast on a weekly basis.
+The first three episodes were titled Into Trance, however from Episode 4 onwards it was called A State Of Trance.

-Since episode 017, the show has aired on Thursdays.
+Since episode seventeen, the show has aired on Thursdays.

 Episode 182 was the last to air on ID&T Radio, as the show was canceled unexpectedly after the station decided to change its music policy.
 Episode 183 was aired a month later, through the Internet radio station ETN.fm.
 To better adapt to an international audience, Armin went from presenting in Dutch to presenting in English.

-From Episode 185 onward, the show went from ETN.fm to DI.FM and began to synchronize on many national radio stations.
+From Episode 185 onward, the show changed from ETN.fm to DI.FM and began to synchronise across many national radio stations.

 Since the 500th episode, 'A State of Trance's' annual episodic celebrations have effectively replaced Trance Energy (later simply called Energy, focusing on electro house instead of trance) as the main trance event in the Netherlands, where every year the biggest of these celebrations takes place.

 From episode 800 Part 2, the show began to broadcast in video through YouTube from a new studio in Amsterdam.
 In addition, the Dutch DJ and producer Ruben de Ronde began to co-host the program with Armin van Buuren.

-For most episodes beginning with episode 922 different DJs are invited to mix during parts of the show.
-Armin is absent from some episode occasionally and other DJs, such as Ferry Corsten, present those episodes.
+Starting episode 922, various DJs have been invited to mix during the second hour of the show.
+During this hour, the episode is usually hosted by Ruben de Ronde or Ferry Corsten, with Armin van Buuren only presenting the first hour of the show.

-In episode 972, Ferry Corsten's monthly residency on the show is announced.
+In episode 972, Corsten's monthly residency on the show was announced.

 Record label (2003–present)

 The label A State of Trance was formed in 2003 as a sub-label to its Dutch parent company Armada Music.
 The style of released music is mainly trance and progressive trance.
 The label is focusing on both young producers (such as Filo & Peri, 8 Wonders, Robert Nickson, and Galen Behr) as well as established artists (like Markus Schulz, Sunlounger, Sean Tyas, Signum and Vincent de Moor).
-It released its first vinyl release in 2003 with "Questia - Nexus Asia" and reached its 100th release (ASOT100) with "The Doppler Effect – Beauty Hides in the Deep / Envio – For You (The Blizzard Remix)" in June 2008.
+It released its first vinyl release in 2003 with "Questia – Nexus Asia" and reached its 100th release (ASOT100) with "The Doppler Effect – Beauty Hides in the Deep / Envio – For You (The Blizzard Remix)" in June 2008.